Key 2021 AccomplishmentsHousehold Hazardous Waste (HHW) Collection Program

 The GLOW Committee will continue to promote and encourage backyard composting in a cost effective manner.
 Composting is one of the most efficient, low cost, and environmentally sound methods of waste reduction.
 Information on this subject continues to be requested by residents and taken from the information rack at fairs and other public events.
-GLOW will also continue to maintain its three (3) Backyard Composting Education Demonstration Sites.
+GLOW will also continue to maintain its two (2) Backyard Composting Demonstration Sites.

 The overall goal of the GLOW Committee is to keep costs to a minimum, while at the same time maximizing the effectiveness of programs and services throughout the region.